Caleb Nickerson Homestead

 Sat., Dec.
 6, 1 to 4 p.m.: 20th Annual Holiday Hearthside Open House at the Caleb Nickerson Homestead.

 All hands-on floral programs will be led by Sonny Gada of Chatham.
 Sonny has been a floral designer and horticulturist for over 50 years.
 His floral arrangements have been featured in the Boston Museum of Fine Arts annual event “Art in Bloom.”
 Fiber artist Cheryl Flett, who hails from Chicago, is self-taught in the ancient art of felting.
 She is also proficient in dyeing wool, spinning, loom knitting and basic tapestry weaving.
-We welcome Cheryl, who was new to the Caleb Nickerson Homestead Hands-On-History program last year.
+We welcome Cheryl, who was new to the Caleb Nickerson Homestead Hands-On-History program in 2024.
+If you have a suggestion for a floral or fiber art program, please let us know through wmnick1107@gmail.com.

 All materials are provided for fiber arts and floral arranging workshops.